|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 WWII History Needs To Be Construed As the result of the British instigation, the Anglo-American Appeasement, the COMINTERN Conspiracy, and the Japanese Beastly Ambition.
 With the Soviet archives and American Venona archives opened to the public, almost all history books should be completely rewritten.
 This is true for books that were published even at this moment should the author fail to grasp the archives in the necessary perspectives.

 At http://www.larouchepub.com/other/2004/3123...n_v_dr_sun.html, Mike Billington wrote for "Executive Intelligence Review" an article entitled "How London, Wall Street Backed Japan's War Against China and Sun Yat Sen", pointing out the behind-the-scene manipulations as to "SYNARCHISM AND WORLD WAR".
 As stated by Mike Billington, "...
 British synarchist banking interests, centered around Bank of England head Montagu Norman, Hongkong and Shanghai Bank director Sir Charles Addis, and J.P.
 Morgan chief executive Thomas Lamont, deployed militarily and politically to destroy Sun Yat Sen and his influence. ... when their subversion and looting failed to crush Sun's republican movement, the British threw their weight behind the synarchist/fascist forces in Japan, financing the Japanese military occupation of the Chinese mainland...
 By 1931, J.P.
 Morgan had floated $263 million in loans for Japanese borrowers, including direct loans to the government in 1930", with quite some of the funds going direct to the Southern Manchurian Railway under disguise to avert the world opinions.
-Note that President Wilson rejected Reinsch's 1917 financing arrangement for building an alternative rail route to the South Manchurian Railroad, "even assured Japan that the United States would honor their special position in Manchuria", and in Oct 1918 agreed to the formation of a new bankers' Consortium which was orchestrated by Anglo-American bankers for sake of depriving China of any chance of obtaining an international loan.
+Note that President Wilson rejected Reinsch's 1917 financing arrangement for building an alternative rail route to the South Manchurian Railroad, "even assured Japan that the United States would honor their special position in Manchuria", and in Oct 1918 agreed to the formation of a new bankers' Consortium which was orchestrated by the Anglo-American bankers for sake of depriving China of any chance of obtaining an international loan.

-Chiang Kai-shek's relationship with Britain and America never progressed before WWII.
-There were hiccups during WWII, especially so when Stilwell could be implicated in assassinating Chiang Kai-shek in early 1944.
-After WWII, Marshall had adopted the "carrot and stick" policy as to Chiang Kai-shek, and implemented an arms embargo against China in 1946-1947.
+Chiang Kai-shek's relationship with Britain and America never progressed before the WWII.
+There were hiccups during the WWII, especially so when Stilwell could be implicated in assassinating Chiang Kai-shek in early 1944.
+After the WWII, Marshall had adopted the "carrot and stick" policy as to Chiang Kai-shek, and implemented an arms embargo against China in 1946-1947.
 (Nancy Tucker acknowledged this embargo.)

 16 out of 17 of the AMERICANS that were involved in creating the U.N. were later identified, in sworn testimony, as secret communist agents.
 The first Secretary General was the AMERICAN Alger Hiss.
 Hiss served time in prison pursuant to his involvement in a Communist spy ring.
 Who were the 16 American citizens who helped create the UN that were identified as communists?
 Alger Hiss; Harry Dexter White; Virginius Frank Coe; Noel Field; Laurence Duggan; Henry Julian Wadleigh; Nathan Gregory Silvermaster; Harold Glasser; Victor Perlo; Irving Kaplan; Solomon Adler; Abraham George Silverman; John Carter Vincent; David Weintraub; William K. Ullman and William H. Taylor.